NicolaSpadari/nuxtor/README.md

 - Run shell commands from the app
 - Send custom notifications to the client (remember to turn on/grant notifications in your computer settings!)
 - Display OS related informations
-- Support all nuxt functionalities (routing/layout/middleware/modules/etc...)
+- Support all Nuxt functionalities (routing/layout/middleware/modules/etc...)

 ## Setup